dat-ecosystem-archive/anacapa-container/readme.md

 ### 2. Download the container and test data

-Download the container dataset from DASH: https://dash.ucmerced.edu/stash/dataset/doi:10.6071/M31H29.
+Download the Linux container dataset from DASH: https://doi.org/10.6071/M31H29.
 You will be emailed a download link that you can download to whatever machine you want to run the analysis on (You can do `wget <url of download>` to download on the CLI directly and then `tar xf downloaded-file.tar.gz` to extract it).

 You should now see 5 files.
 The first three are the ones used to run an initial reproducibility test.
 The last 2 you can use when doing your own full analyses later.

 #### anacapa-1.4.0.img

-This is the Singularity container with all necessary software dependencies (Python, R, Perl, Bash) you will use with Singularity to execute the Anacapa toolkit
+This is the Singularity container with all necessary software dependencies (Python, R, Perl, Bash) you will use with Singularity to execute the Anacapa toolkit.

-#### anacapa_12S_test.zip
+#### anacapa_db.zip

-This is a copy of the Anacapa toolkit along with a small 12S test dataset.
+This is a copy of the Anacapa toolkit packaged with a full copy of all CRUX primer types, and a small 12S test sequence.
 Extract this file.
 The extracted Anacapa-git directory will contain the following:
   - Anacapa_db (the toolkit itself)
   - 12S_test_data
   - Anacapa_test_data_expected_output_after_QC_dada2
   - Anacapa_test_data_expected_output_after_classifier
   - Crux_test_expected_output

-#### crux_db_12S.zip

-A limited version of Crux with only 12S data for use in the testing below.
-Extract this file and place the extracted folder inside the Anacapa_db folder you extracted from anacapa_12S_test.

-#### anacapa_db.zip

-This is a copy of the Anacapa toolkit packaged with a full copy of all CRUX primer types.
-Use this when doing your own multi-primer analysis.

 #### crux_db.zip

-A full non-testing copy of the [CRUX](https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/) repository.
-If developing your own reference libraries, follow the instructions in the CRUX GitHub readme.
+A full copy of the [CRUX](https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/) repository.
+If developing your own reference libraries, you will need to download additional files.
+Follow the instructions in the CRUX GitHub readme if so.

 ### 3. Test the container